neel-hansaliya/Social-App/README.md

 Create posts with text, images, videos, and tags

-Like and comment on posts
+Like and comment on posts - underprocess

 Browse posts on the Home feed